PostHog/posthog/plugin-server/src/worker/ingestion/PoE.md

 ### 1. Filtering on person properties

-Properties from ingestion time are used, see [docs](https://posthog.com/docs/how-posthog-works/queries#filtering-on-person-properties)
+Person properties at the time the event was processed are used, see [docs](https://posthog.com/docs/how-posthog-works/queries#filtering-on-person-properties)

 ### 2. Insights counting unique persons

-Person IDs from ingestion time are used.
+Person IDs at the time the event was processed are used.
 Let's look at the same example from the [docs](https://posthog.com/docs/how-posthog-works/queries#insights-counting-unique-persons)

 | ID  | Event       | `person_id` |
 | --- | ----------- | ----------- |